-All of the members of the Audit Committee are independent Non-Executive Directors.
-Having been the Deputy Chief Executive and Finance Director of House of Fraser Plc, David Adams is considered by the Board to have recent and relevant financial experience and so the requisite experience to chair the Committee.
+All the members of the Audit Committee are independent Non-Executive Directors.
+Having been the Deputy Chief Executive and Finance Director of House of Fraser Plc, and currently chairing two other listed companies' Audit Committees, David Adams is considered by the Board to have recent and relevant financial experience and so the requisite experience to chair the Committee.
 Each of the other independent Non-Executive Directors has, through their other business activities, significant experience in financial matters.

-The Chairman, Executive Directors and key advisors are invited to attend meetings as appropriate in order to ensure that the Committee maintains a current and well-informed view of events within the business, and to reinforce a strong risk management culture.
+The Chairman of the Company's Board, Executive Directors, senior managers and key advisors are invited to attend meetings as appropriate in order to ensure that the Committee maintains a current and well-informed view of events within the business, and to reinforce a strong risk management culture.
 The Audit Committee meets according to the requirements of the Company's financial calendar.
 The meetings of the Audit Committee also provide the opportunity for the independent Non-Executive Directors to meet without the Executive Directors present and to raise any issues of concern with the Auditor.
-There have been three such meetings in the period ended 3 April 2015 and nothing of note was reported.
+There have been three such meetings in the period ended 1 April 2016 and nothing of note was reported.